 Mushroom bacon has become one of my medicinal mushroom staple foods, and one of my favorite things to make for dinner with my friends.
 Mushroom bacon adds a satisfying crunch to any salad or meal.
 I’ve tried this recipe with shiitake and maitake mushrooms and it works well with both.
 Don’t blame me if you get addicted to eating mushrooms this way!

-- 1 tablespoon tamari (wheat-free soy sauce), or coconut aminos if you’re soy-free
+- 1 tbsp tamari (wheat-free soy sauce), or coconut aminos

 - Add the sliced mushrooms to a bowl and gently coat them with the coconut oil.